gloveboxes/Azure-IoT-Edge-Particulate-Matter-Environment-Monitor/README.md

 # Part 3: Air Quality Monitor with Azure IoT Edge and IoT Central

+## Why Azure IoT Edge

+By moving certain workloads to the edge of the network, your devices spend less time communicating with the cloud, react more quickly to local changes and operate reliably even in extended offline periods.

+Azure IoT Edge is a fully managed service built on Azure IoT Hub.
+Deploy your cloud workloads – artificial intelligence, Azure and third-party services, or your own business logic – to run on Internet of Things (IoT) edge devices via standard containers.

+---

+## Getting started with Azure IoT Edge

 When I think about building Azure Iot Edge solutions I think in three steps: Crawl, Walk, Run.
 Summarized as follows:

 1. Crawl: This is part 1 of the Air Quality Monitor solution.
 Get you code written, debugged, and running on the IoT device, in this case the Raspberry Pi.
 2. Walk: This is part 2 of the Air Quality Monitor solution.
-Now you have a working solution, Dockerise the it, ensuring all the required libraries are in the container, debugging into a container is working, and the application can control the hardware.
+Now you have a working solution, Dockerise it, ensuring all the required libraries are in the container, debugging into a container is working, and the application can control the hardware.

     For access to GPIO, I2C, SPI, and UART, you will almost certainly need to grant privileged access to the Docker container.
 Granting privileged access to the container allows the application to reach out from within the container to control hardware.